 While ADE administers the program and the day-to-day operations of the program, the State Board of Education is charged with the appeals process for ESA administrative decisions.
-Learn more about the appeals process at Education (az.gov).
+Learn more about the appeals process at Empowerment Scholarship Account (ESA) Program | Arizona State Board of Education (az.gov).

 Please know that we are here to help!
-The mission of our team is to provide excellent customer service and support to ESA students and their families.
+The mission of our office is to be a service organization that empowers parents in the education of their children. team is to provide excellent customer service and support to ESA students and their families.
 The goal of this parent handbook is to provide guidance to help navigate this innovative program.
-In addition to this handbook, we have other resources that might be helpful, such as the parent guide, which is a great quick reference tool for all families.
-We also try to send out a weekly email bulletin with the latest news and program tips.
+In addition to this handbook, we have other resources on our website (azed.gov/esa) that might be helpful. , such as the parent guide, which is a great quick reference tool for all families.
+We also try to send out a weekly email blast bulletin with the latest news and program tips.
 Further, please visit the ESA website at www.azed.gov/esa for other tools, up-to-date information and to register to attend one of our regularly scheduled ESA town halls.